jegly/self-supporting-code/README.md

 ### 1. Emergence of Consciousness (System Self-Awareness)

-When a system can observe its own state, measure its own balance, and adjust its own behavior, it exhibits a primitive form of **consciousness**:
+When a system can observe its own state, measure its own balance, and adjust its own behaviour, it exhibits a primitive form of **consciousness**:

 ```
 Traditional System: